lmfit/lmfit-py/_sources/model.txt

-After a model has been created, you can give it hints for how to create parameters with :meth:`make_params`.
+After a model has been created, you can give it hints for how to create parameters with :meth:`Model.make_params`.
 This allows you to set not only a default initial value but also to set other parameter attributes controlling bounds, whether it is varied in the fit, or a constraint expression.
-To set a parameter hint, you can use :meth:`set_param_hint`, as with::
+To set a parameter hint, you can use :meth:`Model.set_param_hint`, as with::

     >>> mod = Model(myfunc)